 Vinegar Cocktails and Drinks Vinegar is probably the last thing you’d think to reach for when you want to make a refreshing drink.
 If you only know balsamic from a grocery store, then you've probably never tasted the real thing.
 True balsamic should taste more like super intense grape juice, with a hint of natural sweetness.
-And just like olive oil, these come in a range of flavors and can be used in the most unlikely of places, including (and here's what we've all been waiting for) DRINKS!
 The hottest way to get your vinegar these days is to drink it, and what better way to down the trend than with a refreshing non-alcoholic spritzer or a deliciously buzz-inducing cocktail?
 So, with a little imagination, a handful of past-its-prime fruit, vinegars can transform an everyday drink into a mixologist DREAM!
-As an added treat, there are several health benefits while enjoying it, from improving blood sugar levels to protecting your heart health—that’s what we call a win-win.
+As an added treat, there are several health benefits while enjoying it, from improving blood sugar levels to protecting your heart health—that’s what we call a win-win!

 Tools and ingredients necessary include two martini glasses, a cocktail shaker, a good vodka, chocolate balsamic vinegar and lavender sugar to rim the glass. • Rim two chilled martini glasses with lavender sugar • Chill approximately 3 ounces of vodka in the cocktail shaker • Add 1 tablespoon of Chocolate Balsamic Vinegar (gusto della vita) • Shake all ingredients and strain into glasses